 Dropshipping is a business model that allows entrepreneurs to start an online business without making large investments in inventory.
 With dropshipping, the products are shipped directly from the supplier or wholesaler to the end customer, and the dropshipper only acts as a middleman, marketing and selling the products on their website.
 This makes it a cost-effective shipping method, as the dropshipper doesn’t need to purchase and store inventory upfront.

 Dropshipping is particularly suitable for startups and e-commerce beginners who want to test products on the market before investing heavily in inventory.
 It is a type of chain transaction subject to VAT, which means that it involves at least three parties: the supplier or wholesaler, the dropshipper, and the end customer.
-In contrast, traditional retail involves buying, storing, and shipping products directly to the customer, and is also subject to VAT.
+In contrast, traditional retail involves buying, storing, and shipping products directly to the customer and is also subject to VAT.

 You can also read more about this topic in our previous blog post about Dropshipping.